Ahmad-Se-tech/student/navigation/about.md

 Here is what I did at those places

-- 👼 Born in Afghanistan and lived there for 5 years (AF)
+- 👼 Born in California but have Afghan blood
-- ✈️ Flew to the United States California (CA)
 - 🏫 Was enrolled in to multiple elemetary schools but the only one I can remember is Magnolia elementary school in El Cajon(CA)
 - 🏫 Went to Oak Valley Middle School 2021-2023
 - ⚽ Joined a soccer team
+- 🏢 Worked at my dad's store
 - 🎓 Graduating in Del Norte High School 2028

 ### Culture, Family, Fun and some Photos of Me and My Family!!!